top of page

 A Simple Winter Cocktail Party Timeline

 This is where most hosts overcomplicate things.
-You don’t need a rigid schedule — you just need a natural flow.
+We don’t need a rigid schedule — we just need a natural flow.

 Here’s a relaxed, realistic timeline: